JaremGallegos/JaremGallegos/README.md

 <h4>📌 About This Repository</h4>
 <samp>
 This repository serves as a collection of my work, showcasing my contributions and projects in software development, cloud automation, and enterprise applications.
-You’ll find:<br><br>
+You’ll find:<br>
 ✅ Code samples and tools for COBOL, CICS, DB2, and mainframe-related projects.<br>
 ✅ Infrastructure as Code (IaC) examples using Terraform for cloud automation.<br>
 ✅ Python scripts and automation solutions for Cisco DevNet.<br>